pogomapeisenerz1/PokeAlarm/docs/guides/getting-started-guide.md

 This filter will allow in any gym that switches from Instinct to any other team.
-Additionally, we don't want to know about when it switches to neutral, so we set `"ignore_neutral":"true"`.
+Additionally, we don't want to know about when it switches to neutral, so we set `"ignore_neutral":true`.
 You can list multiple different filters in the filters section of gyms, and PA will check them one by one.